pjlintw/sample-size/README.md

 # Revisiting Sample Size Determination in Natural Language Understanding

-The code for replicating the experiments conducted in the ACL paper  "Revisiting Sample Size Determination in Natural Language Understanding".
+The official code for replicating the experiments conducted in the ACL paper  "Revisiting Sample Size Determination in Natural Language Understanding".

-Note: The official code is a work in progress.

 ## Installation